-4.3 Reuse of Keystates
+4.3.
+Reuse of Keystates

 The main aim of keystates is the reuse of a large set of visualization parameters for other but similar datasets.
-Applying a keystate to a new dataset, a visualization similar to the visualization, the keystate was created on, should be generated.
 To achieve this, three steps have to be taken:

-- 1. The visual styles like color or transparency stored in the keystate must be applied for the specific structures occurring in the new dataset. - For 3D visualizations, a similar viewpoint must be generated using the stored viewpoint parameters and information about the structure of interest in the keystate.
-For 2D slice views, a slice must be found that contains the structure - ture of interest as well as its context structures. - 3.
+- 1. The visual styles like color or transparency stored in the keystate must be applied for the structures occurring in the new dataset. - For 3D visualizations, a similar viewpoint must be generated using the stored viewpoint parameters and information about the structure of interest in the keystate.
+For 2D slice views, a slice must be found that contains the structure of interest as well as its context structures. - 3.
 The structure of interest stored in the keystate must be analyzed with respect to its occurrence in the new dataset.
 Keystates might be deleted or more instances must be created. (e.g., if the structure of interest is a tumor and in the new dataset occur multiple tumors.)

 Applying styles.
 The application of style parameters is fostered by the grouping of the structures at the generation of the keystate.
-Therefore, several style parameters must be applied to entire groups, e.g. "lymph nodes on the left side" or "muscles", no matter, if there are a different number of structures - i.e. it does not matter if there are 10 lymph nodes in the new dataset while it were 25 in the original dataset.
+Therefore, several style parameters must be applied to entire groups, e.g. "lymph nodes on the left side" or "muscles", no matter, if there is a different number of structures - i.e. it does not matter if there are 10 lymph nodes in the new dataset while it were 25 in the original dataset.
 If there are new structures in the dataset that do not match any group, they are rendered with default values for their type.
+If there are new structures of a type that do not occur in the original dataset (e.g. an additional pathology) there is no information in the keystate stored, if this structure must be shown and what style should be applied.
+For those conflicts, the structure is always shown and rendered in a default style.
+In the most cases unknown structures are no standard anatomic structures and therefore of a higher interest.
+As a consequence, only structures or groups of them are invisible that where invisible in the original dataset the keystate is based on.
+Thus, no important or new structures can be overseen by the surgeon.
+After a keystate was applied, he can disable unwanted new structures manually.

 Viewpoint selection.
 To generate an appropriate viewpoint for 3D scenes, that is similar to the one stored in the keystate, the stored viewpoint parameter vector P and the parameter weights W are used.
-For every possible viewpoint i in the scene the parameter vector p{new_i} is generated using the viewpoint information for the new scene with $p{new_i} = (p{new_1}, p{new_2}, ..., p{new_n})$.
-The parameter vectors, P from the keystate and p{new_i} for every viewpoint in the new scene, are weighted with the weights stored in the keystate:
+For every possible viewpoint i in the scene the parameter vector $p{new_i}$ is generated using the viewpoint information for the new scene with $p{new_i}=(p{new_1}, p{new_2}, ..., p{new_n})$ .
+The parameter vectors, P from the keystate and $p{new_i}$ for every viewpoint in the new scene, are weighted with the weights stored in the keystate:

-$$\mathbf{p}{w} = (\mathbf{w}{1} \mathbf{p}{1}, \mathbf{w}{2} \mathbf{p}{2}, ..., \mathbf{w}{n} \mathbf{p}{n})$$ (8)
+$$p{w} = (w{1}p{1}, w{2}p{2}, ..., w{n}p{n})$$

-$$p{new-w} = (w_1 p{new_1}, w_2 p{new_2}, ..., w_n p{new_n})$$ (9)
+$$p{new-w} = (w{1}p{new{1}}, w{2}p{new{2}}, ..., w{n}p{new{n}})$$ (4)

-The viewpoint thats weighted parameter vector with the shortest Euclidean distance in the n-dimensional parameter space (where n is the number of parameters) to the weighted parameter vector from the keystate p_w is chosen as the most similar viewpoint for the new scene.
+The viewpoint whose weighted parameter vector with the shortest Euclidean distance in the n-dimensional parameter space (where n is the number of parameters) to the weighted parameter vector from the keystate $p_w$ is chosen as the most similar viewpoint for the new scene.